grapl-security/grapl/src/js/grapl-cdk/README.md

 ### Configuration

-There are a few CDK deployment parameters:
+There are a few CDK deployment parameters to configure.
+Each of these can be found in `bin/deployment_parameters.ts`:

 1. `deployName` (required)